A Credit Assignment Compiler for Joint Prediction: Programmable Learning to Search

-A discrete search space is defined by states $s\in S$ and a mapping $A:S\rightarrow2^{S}$ defining the set of valid next states.
-One of the states is a unique start state $S$ while some of the others are end states $e\in E$.
-Each end state corresponds to some output variable $y_e$ and for $s \in E$, we will abuse notation and write $\ell(s)$ to mean $\ell(y,y_s)$, where $y$ will be clear from context. \footnote{\citet{doppa14hcsearch} discuss several approaches for defining a search space.
-The theoretical properties of our approach do not depend on which search space definition is used.} We are interested in algorithms which learn a transition function $f:X_{s}\rightarrow S$ that uses the features of an input state ($x_s$) to choose a next state so as to minimize the loss $\ell$ on a heldout test set.
-Canonical algorithms to solve this problem are Searn~\cite{daume09searn}, DAgger~\cite{ross11dagger} and LOLS~\cite{chang15lols}, which we review next.
-In this discussion, it may be useful to refer to Figure~\ref{fig:searchspace} which depicts an abstract search space over which learning is to take place.
+\paragraph{Search Space.} In our framework, the joint variable $\hat Y$ is produced incrementally by traversing a search space, which is defined by states $s\in S$ and a mapping $A:S\rightarrow2^{S}$ defining the set of valid next states.\footnote{Comprehensive strategies for defining search space have been discussed \citep{doppa14hcsearch}.
+The theoretical properties do not depend on which search space definition is used.} One of the states is a unique start state $S$ while some of the others are end states $e\in E$.
+Each end state corresponds to some output variable $Y_e$.
+The goal of learning is finding a function $f:X_{s}\rightarrow S$ that uses the features of an input state ($x_s$) to choose the next state so as to minimize the loss $\ell(Y^*,Y_e)$ on a holdout test set.\footnote{Note that we use $X$ and $Y$ to represent joint input and output and use $x$ and $y$ to represent input and output to function $f$ and \FUN{PREDICT}.} Follow reinforcement learning terminology, we call the function a policy and call the learned function $f$ a learned policy $\pi_f$.